Inria-Empenn/Anima-Public/docs/source/diffusion.rst

 ODF estimation
 """"""""""""""

 **animaODFEstimator** estimates ODFs at each voxel using one of two estimation methods: (1) Descoteaux et al. [2] with or without regularization, with or without ODF spherical deconvolution [3], and (2) Aganj et al. [4] providing naturally normalized ODFs at each voxel.
-The amount of ODF spherical deconvolution may be specified with the -s parameter, the estimation method with -R.
+The amount of ODF spherical deconvolution may be specified with the -s parameter, the estimation method with ``-R``.

 *Example:* this estimates ODFs of order 6 from DWI.nii.gz using Aganj et al. method.